Experience You Can Trust When It Matters Most

 If you have lost a loved one due to someone else’s negligence, we are here to guide you through every step of the legal process and fight for the compensation your family deserves.

 Texas law caps punitive damages in most cases.
-These caps limit punitive damages to twice the economic damages plus up to $750,000 for non-economic damages.
-However, compensatory damages (both economic and non-economic) usually have no caps.
-The caps on punitive damages don’t apply in some cases.
-These include when a wrongful death was caused by a felony or very bad conduct by the defendant.
+These caps limit punitive damages to twice the economic damages, plus up to $750,000 for non-economic damages.
+These include cases where a wrongful death was caused by a felony or very bad conduct by the defendant.

 Contact our Houston injury attorney for a free, no-obligation initial consultation.
-Our Houston law firm represents crash victims in Harris County and Southeast Texas.
-We have won hundreds of millions for wrongful death victims and can help you, too!
+Our Houston law firm represents crash victims in Houston, Harris County, and Southeast Texas.

 Baumgartner Law Firm